Hoi An Travel Guide: Highlights, Restaurants, Hotels and Tips

 The temples of My Son

-The mysterious Hindu temples of My Son are absolutely worth a visit.
+The mysterious Hindu temples of My Son Sanctuary are absolutely worth a visit.
+Located about an hour from Hoi An, this UNESCO World Heritage Site features remarkable Hindu architecture often compared to Angkor Wat.
 Nobody fully understands how they were built, which makes exploring them all the more intriguing.
-During the Vietnam War this site served as a hiding place for the Vietcong and the bomb craters are still visible today.
-Some temples were partially destroyed during that period, which makes the ones that remain even more poignant.
-Visit My Son before Angkor Wat: afterwards, your standards will be set so high that nothing else quite compares.
+During the Vietnam War this site served as a hiding place for the Vietcong.
+The bomb craters are still visible today.
+Visit in the early morning for cooler temperatures, fewer crowds, and great photo opportunities.
+See My Son before Angkor Wat: afterwards, your standards will be set so high that nothing else quite compares.

 THIS IS A GREAT TOUR TO VISIT MY SON